Neutral / cushion / high arch

 A traditional lacing system is employed in this model.
 The flat laces loop through eyelets at the edge of the stitched-on cage, so tightening or loosening the fit would immediately cause a reaction from the rest of the upper.

 Fitcounter is a molded plastic counter that holds the heel in place and keeps it from exiting the interior involuntarily.

-This shoe employs a pseudo one-piece upper, which means that it doesn’t have a traditionally unconnected tongue unit.
+The Clima version of the Ultra Boost employs a pseudo one-piece upper, which means that it doesn’t have a traditionally unconnected tongue unit.
 There’s a piece on the instep that resembles the shoe-tongue, but it doesn’t move around.
 The opening is just a single hole that can’t be fully expanded.